GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 ::::{admonition} How to choose the correct CRS
 :class: dropdown, note

 Choosing a suitable Coordinate Reference System for your GIS project is crucial.
 In general, you want to use a CRS that best displays your area of interest.
 You want to choose a Secondly, you need to think about what kind of calculations you plan to do in your project.
 CRS exist in two varieties: geographic and metric coordinate reference systems.
 Geographic CRS use longitude and latitude (degrees) as their coordinates and units of measurements.
 These are angular measurements and don't depict distances linearly.
 Metric coordinate reference systems use coordinates that are given in __linear units of measurements__ (such as meters), which means they represent actual distances on the Earth's surface.
-The problem with metric coordinate reference systems is that they can't accurately represent bigger areas.
-Therefore, metric CRS are mainly used for local and regional mapping.
+Metric coordinate reference systems, such as UTM, are designed for local and regional mapping and can introduce distortion when applied to larger areas.
+For very large regions, projections like Albers Equal Area or Mercator are often used to reduce distortion

-For example, if you wish to perform distance calculations, you should use a metric CRS.
+If you wish to perform distance calculations, you should use a metric CRS.

 If you want to know more about Projections and Coordinate Reference Systems, check out this __[module chapter](/content/Module_2/en_qgis_projections.md)__.

 ::::